DxO PureRAW offers three types of photo processing:

 Third method for adding photos:

-- PC: Drag and drop one or several images over the DxO PureRAW 2 alias on the desktop.
+- PC: Drag and drop one or several images onto the DxO PureRAW 3 icon on the desktop.
 This action will open the program and display the images.

 Fourth method for adding photos:

-In the Finder (Mac) or File Finder (PC), right-click on an image or a selection of images, then, in the context menu, select Open with DxO PureRAW 2.
+Using Finder (Mac) or File Explorer (PC), right-click on an image or a selection of images.
+Then, in the context menu, select Open with DxO PureRAW 3.

-When you add images to DxO PureRAW 2 for the first time, the program will automatically ask you to download and install the DxO Optics Module(s) that match the equiment used to take the images.
-This information is included in the photos’ EXIF metadata.
+When you add images to DxO PureRAW 3 for the first time, the program will automatically ask you to download and install the DxO Optics Module(s) that match the equipment used to take the images.
+This information is included in the EXIF metadata of the images.

 DxO Optics Modules improve lens performance and correct the following lens flaws: